 Pelvic Floor Physical Therapy

-The pelvic floor muscle group which is responsible for a variety of functions including bladder and bowel function, sexual function, and low back/hip stability.
+The pelvic floor is a group of muscles which are responsible for a variety of functions, including: bladder and bowel control, sexual function, and low back/hip stability.
 The goal of pelvic floor physical therapy is to improve the strength and function of pelvic floor muscles and alleviate pain, weakness or dysfunction in this muscle group.

 Pelvic floor therapists obtain advanced training for this specialized niche of rehab.
 Not every PT will be appropriate to treat these issues.
 Always check the coursework and qualifications of a PT before beginning pelvic floor rehab.

 If you think you might have pelvic floor dysfunction, contact Jackson County Physical Therapy for more info.

 The pelvic floor is the group of muscles at the base of the pelvic ring.
 It is a critical component for both males and females for bladder and bowel function, sexual function, and low back/hip stability.
 These muscles are just like any other in the body in that we have fast acting fibers as well as long-lasting endurance fibers.

 For normal daily function, it is essential for the pelvic floor to be strong in both of these regards; it is also critical that they properly relax.
 As with all muscles in the body, the pelvic floor can be weak, tight, have trigger points, or not be working in coordination with other muscle groups in the body (amongst other impairments).

 Pelvic floor therapy is MUCH more than how to do a Kegel!

 What are symptoms of pelvic floor dysfunction?